ritza-co/replit-docs-2/docs/tutorials/make-snake-game-vanilla-javascript.md

 const cells = document.querySelectorAll('.grid div');
 ```

 We first get the game display HTML elements from the DOM.
 We'll only use the `grid` element now.
 We then create some of the game variables that we'll need.
 We set the `width` to 10 cells and set the game grid's width and height based on the `width` variable.
 The square grid is 200 px wide.

 We then create the grid cells using a for loop.
-The number of cells being equal to the `width` squared.
+The number of cells is equal to the `width` squared.
 We create each cell using the `createElement` method.
 Each square cell is 20 px wide.
 We then append each cell to the grid.
 The grid is a flex container and the cells, which are flex items, wrap after each row, which is 10 cells long.
 We then select the cells using the `querySelectorAll` method for later use.

-You should now be able to see the grid in your browser:
+Run your code again and you should now be able to see our game grid as a square below the "Start" button.

 ![Game grid](https://replit-docs-images.bardia.repl.co/images/tutorials/make-snake-game-vanilla-javascript/game-grid.png)

 ### Adding the snake